Pratik007-og/Car-Sales-Prediction/README.md

 # Car Selling Price Prediction

 This project is an end-to-end project including deployment which calculates the currect selling price of a car taking into consideration various parameters or features like Fuel Type, Number of previous owners, Initial buying price, Age of the car etc.
-It makes use of a regression model using RandomForestRegressor to calculate the selling price.
+It makes use of a regression to calculate the selling price based on the given features of a car.